 Criminal, threatening or suspicious activity, as well as injury or serious illness, should be reported promptly by calling Public Safety at 859-985-3333.
-Officers have direct radio contact with Berea and Madison County emergency response personnel and can contact other agencies for assistance when conditions necessitate.
+Public Safety Dispatch has direct radio contact with Berea and Madison County emergency response personnel and can contact other agencies for assistance when conditions necessitate.